Available Boxers

 Now

-Kasey is one of the last of our breeder dogs waiting to find his forever home.
+Kasey is still waiting to find his forever home.
 Kasey has his quirks like the rest of the dogs that came in with him, and he is looking for a special home.

 Kasey's wish list includes another dog to help him settle and navigate, a fenced in yard to feel safe and secure, and a family that will give him time to figure out that he is safe and loved.

 If you ever decide to adopt a dog from a breeder, be sure to check out mom and dad.
-Make sure that they are well socialized dogs and not just money-making breeding machines... like Kasey.
+Make sure that they are well socialized dogs and not just money-making breeding machines... like Kasey and the other seven.

 Cooper